VedantJ28/Expenzo/Readme.md

-# BudgetBuddy
+# Expenzo

-BudgetBuddy is a budget tracking app that helps you manage your finances effectively.
+Expenzo is a budget tracking app that helps you manage your finances effectively.
 You can add income and expenses, view category-wise expenses in a donut chart, see category-wise income in a bar graph, and view all transactions.
 It also shows your total income, total expenses, and balance.

 ## Features